 Loving-kindness and compassion cultivation practices, rooted in the Buddhist tradition of metta and karuna, are evidence-based contemplative techniques that train the mind to generate unconditional goodwill and the wish to alleviate suffering.
 These practices extend systematically from self to others—loved ones, neutral persons, difficult people, and all beings—using traditional phrases, visualization, and somatic awareness.
-Stanford's Compassion Cultivation Training (CCT) and Mindful Self-Compassion (MSC) programs have secularized these methods for clinical and everyday use, demonstrating measurable impacts on brain structure, emotional regulation, and social behavior.
+Stanford's Compassion Cultivation Training (CCT), Mindful Self-Compassion (MSC), and Compassion-Focused Therapy (CFT) have all secularized these methods for clinical and everyday use, demonstrating measurable impacts on brain structure, emotional regulation, social behavior, and even biological aging.
 A key insight: compassion meditation differs neurologically from empathy—empathy activates pain networks (anterior insula, anterior cingulate cortex), while compassion activates reward and caregiving circuits (medial orbitofrontal cortex, striatum), preventing burnout and sustaining prosocial motivation over time.

 What This Cheat Sheet Covers